semrush/intergalactic/website/docs/filter-group/filter-rules/filter-rules.md

 **Values switched places**

-If the user entered a value in the right input that is less than the value in the left one, they will swap when the focus is lost.
+If the value in the right input is less than the value in the left one, they will swap when **both** inputs lose focus.

 **Inserting values into an input**